BuddyGopher is a web-based service for American college students

 using AOL Instant Messenger.
 It puts all of your friends away messages

 into one window, and it turns their old away messages into bite-sized blogs.
 Questions on how BuddyGopher works?
-See the bottom of our home page
+See our old version of this About page.

 We are still in Beta